olcf/NewUserQuickStart/Frontier/README.md

 1. If you are moving files from one parallel filesystem to another, it is better to move many files, at once, for example, by moving a folder.
 Globus will transfer the files in parallel streams.

-2. OLCF's HPSS is retiring in August, but if you are moving files to an HPSS at another User Facility, please tar the files first.
+2. If you are moving files to an HPSS at another User Facility, please tar the files first.
 HPSS is designed to handle large files better than many small files.
 A transfer of many small files can fill up the HPSS’s cache and block performance for all users.

 ### Globus-CLI